Alice-Toxaway Loop Backpacking Photography

 The Hike Out

 The next morning the rain eased up a little but clouds still shrouded the surrounding peaks.
-I took advantage of the break in rain, packed up and headed down the trail.
+I took advantage of the break in the rain, packed up, and headed down the trail.
 Long sections of the trail were now muddy ponds and streams.
-Eventually the rain stopped but the clouds still hung low.
+Eventually, the rain stopped but the clouds still hung low.

 Alice-Toxaway Loop #56141 Purchase

 The last section of the trail seemed to be the longest and most uninteresting.
 A monotonous hike through lodgepole pines, a tricky stream crossing, and then a climb over and down a ridge to the trailhead at Petit Lake.
 Along the way I came across an interesting sight, a large group of backpackers all sleeping in separate hammocks.
 There must have been six to eight hammocks spread out among the trees.
 They reminded me of some sort of giant insect cocoons!
 I must admit that they didn’t look like the kind of shelter I would enjoy being confined to during the previous day of rain.

 The Alice-Toxaway Loop was now in the bag, and it lived up to its reputation in every way.
 I would highly recommend this trip for beginners and advanced backpackers, it has all the elements that hiking dreams are made of!